qqaadir/CarND-Vehicle-Detection/README.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 - To start I followed the pipeline laid out in the lectures using a combination of Hog, color histogram and color spatial info for features to train a linear SVM.
 Then I used the heatmap method to deal with false positives.
-- In addtion to this I added tracked object association between frames using the scipy function `linear_sum_assignment` which uses the Hungarian algorithm get the min cost when assigning "workers" to "jobs".
+- In addtion to this I added tracked object association between frames using the scipy function `linear_sum_assignment` which uses the Hungarian algorithm to get the min cost when assigning "workers" to "jobs".
 In this case I used the distance between bounding boxes as the cost.
 This allowed me to keep track of the position of cars between frames and calculate a average bounding box over frames.
 See the `associate` function in tracking.py for the implementation
 - With data association between frames I decided to add Kalman filter state estimation to smooth the bounding box motion between frames as well as for tracking so I wouldn't have to run inefficient sliding window detection as often.
 For the kalman filter I am using a state of [x,y,x_velocity,y_velocity].
 The kalman filter implementation is in the `TrackedObject` class in tracking.py.
 - For how I integrated the Kalman filter into my main program see the `process` function in find_cars.py.
 My program follows this flow:
     - If Detect